 During this networking course, Hunter Business School students learn how hardware is used for networking, about various types of networks, and how to set up and troubleshoot network connections.

-Students gain an understanding of the purpose of the OSI model, the structure and purpose of data packets and frames, about basic data packets and frames, and basic data transmission concepts.
+Computer technician students gain an understanding of the purpose of the OSI model, the structure and purpose of data packets and frames, about basic data packets and frames, and basic data transmission concepts.
 This includes full duplexing, attenuation, latency, and noise.

 Hunter Business School students also get knowledge of the key TCP/IP services, along with commonly used network access methods and their many physical layers and standards.
-Prerequisite: CTNS203
+Course Prerequisite: CTNS203

 CTNS302 (120 hours)